 "If there is free flow, there is no pain.
 If there is pain, there is no free flow." - Li Dong Yuan

 We are pleased to offer both traditional dry cupping therapy and Medi-Cupping therapies at The Grove Studio for Natural Healing.
-Medi-Cupping is incorporated in our Lymphatic Drainage Therapies, and Traditional Cupping may be incorporated in our Two-Hour Massage sessions.
-Additionally, you may choose a longer 2.5 hour session to add Medi-Cupping to a Full Body Massage.
+Medi-Cupping is incorporated into our Lymphatic Drainage Therapies, and we offer a one hour integrative cupping (which may combine both dynamic and static techniques) session to address specific areas of concern (the back and shoulders are an example).
 These therapies can offer remarkable benefits for both isolated or full-body conditions, and, in some cases, offer cosmetic benefits such as facial rejuvenation and scar reduction.
 Please contact us directly if you would like to schedule an appointment or to learn more.

-Nina Dmitrieff is certified in Contemporary Cupping Methods, Cupping for Facial Rejuvenation, and as an ACE Massage Cupping™ Practionter (Medi-Cupping), and is a member of the International Cupping Therapy Association (ICTA).
+Nina Dmitrieff is certified in Contemporary Cupping Methods, Cupping for Facial Rejuvenation, and as an ACE Massage Cupping™ Practioner (Medi-Cupping), and is a member of the International Cupping Therapy Association (ICTA).

 ABOUT CUPPING THERAPIES

 Cupping was established as an official therapeutic practice in the 1950s across hospitals in China after research conducted by Chinese and former Soviet Union acupuncturists confirmed cupping’s effectiveness.
 Prior to the 1950s, cupping had also been for centuries been practiced as an auxiliary treatment method in traditional Chinese medicine